deepraining/lila/packages/lila-webpack/README.md

 First try `/src/api/user/profile.js`:

 ```
-// export a function
+// export a function, an object, a string
 module.exports = (req, res) => {
   // do everything you want
 };

-// or export an object
+// or export an object, a string(not function)
 module.exports = {
   success: true,
   message: 'ok',